mostpinkest/zsh-nvm/README.md

 ## Tests

 To run the tests you'll need to install [Urchin](https://github.com/tlevine/urchin#install).
-You'll also need to run the tests in an environment that doesn't already have `node` or `nvm` loaded.
+You'll also need to run the tests in an environment that doesn't already have `node` or `nvm` loaded. `nvm` must already be installed.

 You can remove `nvm` from the existing session with: